link1900/agra-ranker/README.md

 -(DONE) have an edit mode
 -(DONE) delete an existing greyhound
 -(DONE) edit an existing greyhound
-- sire & dam fields (navigiation, edit, smart creation)
+-(DONE) sire & dam fields (nav, edit, view)
-- have the look up of the name to say if it is new or not (off focus for the parent fields)
+- limit all server queries to 100 records (try to make it for all mongo queries in mongoose)
+- backend pass through for limit and size
 - table pagination
 - search greyhound table
+- correctly display sire and dam on greyhound list
+- list offspring on view page
+- have the look up of the name to say if it is new or not (off focus for the parent fields)
 - greyhound data auto importer (progress bars, streaming backend) http://ngmodules.org/modules/angular-file-upload
 - setup prod key
 - setup login http://ngmodules.org/modules/http-auth-interceptor